Happy climber at Uhuru sign

 Full moon over Kilimanjaro

-A full moon over Kilimanjaro
+A full moon over a snowy summit

-Mt Kilimanjaro is in the far north of Tanzania, which is on the east coast of Africa, as shown in the map below.
+Kilimanjaro is in the far north of Tanzania, which is on the east coast of Africa, as shown in the map below.
 In fact, the mountain is right on the border with Kenya.

 Northern Tanzania national parks map, Lake Natron